Hengwei-Zhao96/Hengwei-Zhao96/README.md

 ### Hi there 👋

-I'm a Ph.D. candidate at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
+✨I'm a Ph.D. candidate at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University.
-I received B.S. degree from the School of Resources and Civil Engineering, Northeastern University in 2019.
+✨I received B.S. degree from the School of Resources and Civil Engineering, Northeastern University in 2019.
-I'm now a member of RSIDEA group, advised by Prof. Yanfei Zhong.
+✨I'm now a member of RSIDEA group, advised by Prof. Yanfei Zhong.

-My research interest is weakly supervised remote sensing image process.
+✨My research interest is weakly supervised remote sensing image process.
+😄I am a beginner in the satellite imagery data science competition.

 <!--
 **Hengwei-Zhao96/Hengwei-Zhao96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.